Skip to main content

 Figure 3.

 Mean covariance sex differences in mouse (A) and human (B) when averaging a region’s covariance sex difference across all pairwise comparisons (all comparisons) or only pairwise comparisons with statistically significant covariance sex differences (significant comparisons).
 When including all pairwise comparisons, 89% of mouse regions had mean covariance sex differences which were stronger in females.
 For humans, averaging all pairwise covariance sex differences per brain region resulted in 68% of human regions with female-biased mean covariance.
 When including only comparisons significant for covariance sex differences, 96% of the included mouse regions and 70% of the human regions were female biased.
-Regions containing statistically significant covariance sex differences that are also sex-biased in volume are highlighted by dashed lines in the mouse brain and asterisks in the human brain.
+The magnitude and direction of sex-bias of left and right regions generally correlate when considering all sex differences results (mice: r = 0.57; humans: r = 0.48).

 To disentangle individual inter-regional pairs from these regional summaries of Figure 3, and to further assess the involvement of volumetrically sex-biased regions in sex-biased covariance patterns, we generated graphs containing all inter-regional pairs with statistically significant sex-biased volume covariance in each species (regions as nodes and sex-biased covariance relationships as edges).
 Figures 4 and 5 represent the largest connected components of these graphs for mice and humans.
 In mice, the largest components are centered around the right cuneate nucleus and the left infralimbic area.
 All connecting covariance sex-biased edges are female-biased.
-Of the 27 regions involved in these components, 7 volumetrically sex-biased regions are distantly associated with the central nodes.
+Of the 27 regions involved in these components, 7 volumetrically sex-biased regions are distantly associated with the central nodes (nodes with 3 or more associated edges through intermediary connections).
 These regions include the male-biased hypothalamus and CA3 pyramidal regions, and the female-biased mamillary body and the cerebellar crus regions.
 The largest connected component in humans contains 35 regions and is mainly centered around the right posterior insular area 1, a volumetrically male-biased region, and the right parainsular region area 52.
 Approximately 80% of this component’s edges are female-biased.
 Only 2 other volumetrically sex-biased regions are represented in this component (supplementary and cingulate eye field; primary sensory cortex – both are female-biased).

 Figure 4.
 Statistically significant covariance sex differences in mice, represented as nodes and edges (top 2 most connected components).